nathanmentley/RemoteCongress/README.md

 ## Goal

 This project was started as a result of the Covid19 pandemic and the United States Congress' inability to hold remote votes.
-More recently State congresses have started cancelling sessions instead of using technology to remain agile and active.
+More recently State congresses have started cancelling sessions.

 We have proven technology that allows safe, transparent, public votes to be held remotely, and there is currently no excuse for a nation to be forcing it's government to meet in person during a pandemic to remain functional at this critical time, or worse not having it's government functioning at all.
+This is a point we need government to remain agile and functional.

 This project aims to build a simple proof of concept system that shows a working functional and safe system for holding remote votes.
 Ultimately this proof of concept will hopefully start conversation on how we modernize our government's ability to function at the most critical times.